 Attendance will be kept and administered according the SIU School of Law Academic Regulations, as amended through the current semester.
 Students may miss or note out a maximum of six (6) total class meetings.
 Each student is required to sign an attendance sheet for each class meeting.
-You will sign the attendance sheet by going to this link at the start of each class: https://airtable.com/shrEkFgoNMxD3bUrl It automatically records the date and time of your submission.
-Signing someone else's name to an attendance sheet or signing the sheet more than five minutes after class has started without my permission will be considered honor code violations and treated accordingly.
+The attendance sheet will be circulated at the beginning of class and then collected.
+No one shall sign the attendance sheet once it is collected by the professor.
+Signing someone else's name to an attendance sheet or signing the sheet after it has been collected without my permission will be considered honor code violations and treated accordingly.

 Attendance includes preparation.
-Do not sign the attendance sheet if you are not prepared.
+Do not sign the sheet if you are not prepared.
 I define "prepared" to mean you have carefully read the materials to be discussed in class (including the study questions posted on TWEN) and are ready to engage in discussion about them.
 Of course, you may not be able to answer every question you are asked, but you will be expected to be able to make a good faith, reasonable effort.
 You may read ahead, but be aware that I consider the response, "I read it but I don't really remember it" to be the equivalent of not having prepared it at all, and I will deduct a professionalism point for that answer.
 If you read ahead, you should review the materials shortly before class to refresh yourself on them.
 Signing the attendance sheet is your representation that you are prepared.

 Once class has started, you are expected to remain in the classroom unless there is an emergency or unless you have received an accommodation approved through the Associate Dean's Office.
 Having to use the restroom is not an emergency unless you are ill.
 Leaving class in-session without permission will be counted as an absence and result in the deduction of a professionalism point unless it is for an emergency, in which case you must inform me of the reason for the emergency as soon as possible after it occurs and request a waiver of the deduction.
-This rule applies to both students attending in-person and online.

 It is your responsibility to keep track of your absences; you will not receive reminders concerning the number of absences you have incurred, and you should not expect my assistant to remind you of your attendance record.
-Attendance records will be kept until the end of the semester for purposes of verifying any discrepancy in your absence record, and you may ask my assistant to allow you to look at them.
+Attendance sheets will be kept until the end of the semester for purposes of verifying any discrepancy in your absence record, and you may ask my assistant to allow you to look at them.